 Since 1995, NorthShore University HealthSystem has offered a comprehensive pharmacy residency program with both clinical and administrative exposure focusing on inpatient practice.
 The program consists of a multitude of experiences that reinforce residents' knowledge and clinical skills and help them advance into well-rounded practitioners.
 As part of the program residents participate in multidisciplinary committees and precept pharmacy students.
 A teaching certificate program offered through a partnership with Rosalind Franklin University College of Pharmacy exposes residents to teaching philosophies and techniques.
 Practice management skills are developed through completion of projects related to quality improvement, financial and personnel management, medication safety, drug use policy, and drug distribution.

-For 2015-2016, there will be 14 PGY1 Pharmacy Resident positions available across the health system.
-The residents dedicate the majority of time at their home hospital site (Evanston, Glenbrook, Highland Park, or Skokie Hospital) and travel between sites as needed for meetings and rotations.
+For 2017-2018, there will be 14 PGY1 Pharmacy Resident positions available across the health system.
+The residents dedicate their service commitment at their home hospital site (Evanston, Glenbrook, Highland Park, or Skokie Hospital) and travel between sites as needed for meetings and rotations.

 - Advanced Critical Care

 - Antimicrobial Stewardship

 - Informatics/Clinical Information Systems

 - Medication Safety

 Residents manage patients as part of an interdisciplinary team.
 The residency year provides opportunities to learn, accomplish, and develop critical skills in a well-structured program alongside other healthcare professionals.